 And so, we start 2020 in a new house, in a new town, a new school and a new job (for Simon).
 A total change for us all.
 The biggest change for me is still Ava starting school.
 For ten years I have been a stay at home parent, and now things have calmed down, it’s very strange to come home to a larger, yet silent empty home.

-My mental health has taken a huge hit, from the stress of the move and the huge change.
-And so I plan is to spend this year finding myself again.
+My mental health has taken a hit, from the illness at the beginning of the year, the stress of the move and the huge change.
+And so I plan is to spend some time this year finding myself again.
 Through lots of reading, walks, growing, digging, creating, crafting, writing, thinking & photography.
 Through lots of being present with my family and accepting ‘enough’, rather than striving for perfection.
 Through lots of self-care.

 And lots of saying ‘no’ so I can have the time & space to do all of the above.